River Gee County

 River Gee is a county in the southern portion of Liberia.
 One of 15 counties that constitute the first-level of administrative division in the nation, it has six districts.
 Fish Town serves as the capital with the area of the county measuring 1974 mi2.
-As of the 2008 Census, it had a population of 66,789, making it the third-least populous county in Liberia.
+As of the 2022 Census, it had a population of 124,653, making it one of the least populous counties in Liberia.
 It was created in 2000.

 The tenth-largest area, it is bordered by Sinoe County to the west, Grand Gedeh County to the north, and Grand Kru and Maryland counties to the south.
 The eastern part of River Gee borders the nation of Ivory Coast along the Cavalla River.
 The current County Superintendent is Daniel Johnson.

 Geography

 River Gee split from Grand Gedeh County in May 2000 after receiving approval from Liberia's House of Representatives in May 1997 and Senate approval in March 2000.
 To the east of the county is the Cavalla River that forms Liberia's border with the Ivory Coast.
 River Gee's capital is Fish Town.
 The county was created by splitting the Grand Gedeh County.

-The River Gee watershed has lower tropical forests with mid size hills and various valleys.
+The River Gee watershed has lower tropical forests with mid-size hills and various valleys.
 These forests receive a very high rainfall ranging from 3000 mm to 4100 mm per year in two distinct seasons.
 It has evergreen forests.
-While in the uplands it is conducive for rice cultivation, the low lying areas are conducive for yam, cocoa, plantains, potatoes, vegetables, rubber, coffee and sugarcane.
+While in the uplands it is conducive for rice cultivation, the low-lying areas are conducive for yam, cocoa, plantains, potatoes, vegetables, rubber, coffee, and sugarcane.
 The county accommodates the Glaro Reforestation Project with a designated National Plantation area of 1008.89 ha.
 It also shares the National proposed reserve of Grebo Forest (97136 ha) with Grand Gedeh County.

 Demographics

 As of 2008, the county had a population of 66,789: 34,863 male and 31,926 female.
 The sex ratio was 109.2 compared to 96.2 in the 1994 census.
 The number of households during 2008 was 9,822, averaging 6.5 people per house.
 The county represented 1.90% of the total population, remaining as in 1994, as seen on the census.
-With an area of 1,974 sq mi (5112.637km²) and the density per sq.mi was 34, it rose when compared to 20 people per sq mile in 1984.
+With an area of 1,974 sq mi (5112.637km²) and the density per square mile was 34, it rose when compared to 20 people per square mile in 1984.
 Liberia experienced civil war(s) during several periods causing 7,862 people to be displaced as of 2008.
 The number of people residing in urban areas was 13,370.
 Of those, 6,698 were males and 6,672 were females.
 The total number of people in rural areas was 89,021, with 48,069 males and 40,952 females.
 The total fraction of people residing in urban areas was 20.02%, while the remaining 79.98% were living in rural areas.
 The number of people who immigrated and resettled their homes in the county was 7,320 in 2008’s count while there were also 258 people who had not resettled.